 A.A.
 Brenner

 A.A.
-Brenner (they/them) is a playwright, dramaturg, and New Yorker.
-Their writing blends naturalistic dialogue with heightened realism to explore queer, Jewish, and Disability themes, challenging both societal power structures and theatrical form.
-A.A.'s plays have been presented or commissioned by La Jolla Playhouse, National Disability Theatre, Lincoln Center, CO/LAB Theatre Group, Shakespeare Theatre...
+Brenner (he/they) is a playwright, dramaturg, and screenwriter based in New York and London.
+Brenner’s work blends naturalistic dialogue with heightened realism to explore queer, trans, Jewish, and Disabled experiences, challenging both societal power structures and theatrical form.
+Their plays have been presented or commissioned across the U.S. and U.K., including at La Jolla Playhouse, National Disability Theatre, Lincoln Center, Breaking the Binary Theatre, Brooklyn Rep U.K., Queens Theatre, Phamaly Theatre Company, Shakespeare Theatre Company (Fellows Consortium), CO_LAB Theatre Group, and more.
+Their play for all audiences, EMILY DRIVER’S GREAT RACE THROUGH TIME AND SPACE (co-written with Gregg Mozgala), was featured on the 2020 Kilroys List.
+Brenner’s honors include a Semi...

 A modernized queer, Disabled new play inspired by Tennessee Williams' A STREETCAR NAMED DESIRE with no cis white men and one Gentleman Caller who is not a gentleman, BLANCHE & STELLA explores and reimagines the central complex female relationships at the heart of Williams' play and canon.